 Do: Nature lovers, party animals, night owls and early birds all love El Nido.
 Go island hopping by banca or speedboat or do a land tour and rent a motorbike to discover new beaches.
 For those who like to travel in style, visit Skipper Charters where you can charter a speedboat for up to eight people around El Nido’s islands and even to more remote destinations like Linapacan. and The more adventurous can go spelunking, zip lining, stand up paddle boarding, kayaking, snorkeling and scuba diving.
 You can play darts and table tennis at The Bazaar.
 I love watching the sun set in El Nido (didn’t you know I am awfully fond of sunsets?
 Read a previous post on it here).
 For those who enjoy the nightlife, climb 100 steps to find a secret club and last but not the least, attend a moonlight or cliff party.

 Shop: El Nido has cute boutiques where you can buy cover-ups and cut-off denims, handmade jewelry; curated tees and bags; flip-flops; hammocks and more!
-Find a one-stop shop at The Bazaar, a boho collective of shops, bars, restaurants massage center and Skipper Charters.
-Of course there are vendors selling everything under the sun- El Nido T-shirts, waterproof cases, sarongs, beach toys for kids, fresh fruits.
+There are vendors selling everything under the sun- El Nido T-shirts, waterproof cases, sarongs, beach toys for kids, fresh fruits.
 There are even pharmacies and convenience stores.

 Book and Soundtrack: The Beach by Alex Garland who also wrote the screenplay for the movie.
 “Trust me, it’s paradise.
 This is where the hungry come to feed.
 For mine is a generation that circles the globe and searches for something we haven’t tried before.
 So never refuse an invitation, never resist the unfamiliar, never fail to be polite and never outstay the welcome.
 Just keep your mind open and suck in the experience.
 And if it hurts, you know what?
 It’s probably worth it.”